-How the foreign exchange market works and how George Soros made more than a $1 billion shorting the British pound in 1992.
+How the foreign exchange market works and how George Soros made more than $1 billion shorting the British pound in 1992.
 Why currency trading today is more like gambling than when Soros made his billions.
 Why trading closed end funds can be more profitable than currency trading.

 In this episode you’ll learn: